 How can we stop this?

 This website aims to provide patients (and potential patients) with up to date information about what is happening to the NHS in England.
-It also gives details of campaigns and organisations concerned with reclaiming the NHS that you might want to join – such as the campaign to support the NHS Bill 2015, which aims to reverse the HSC Act and other measures that are dismantling the NHS.
+It also gives details of campaigns and organisations concerned with reclaiming the NHS that you might want to join – such as the campaign to support the NHS Reinstatement Bill, which aims to reverse the HSC Act and other measures that are dismantling the NHS.

+The website additionally provides resources, such as a list of articles, videos and blogs that you might find useful, and an explanation of terms that you may come across.
 There is also a patients4nhs leaflet that explains what is happening to the NHS.
 This can be downloaded and printed off by those wishing to use it to campaign for the NHS.

 We hope you will support us by passing on the website link to others.